avamgordon/CV-Animal-Identification/README.md

 *** Changing the line "datapath = 'datasets/animal-clef-2025/metadata.csv'" to "datapath = 'datasets/animal-clef-2025/metadata_small.csv' will run a short subsample of all the data ***

-* Note: some files are too large to upload to GitHub that were used in the project.
+* Note: some files are too large to upload to that were used in the project.
 The main showcase here is the final project report.